m-ld/sustainable-web-apps/spec/design/text-api.md

 ## updating text

-In our commitment to using [replicated Linked Data sets](hypothesis.md) as a core data representation, we may naturally represent text using the [built-in string type [4]](https://www.w3.org/TR/rdf11-concepts/#xsd-datatypes):
+In our commitment to using [replicated semantic (RDF) graphs](hypothesis.md) as a core data representation, we may naturally represent text using the [built-in string type [4]](https://www.w3.org/TR/rdf11-concepts/#xsd-datatypes):

 ```json
 {